Central Portugal: Obidos to Porto

 I stayed in the beautiful Thomar Boutique Hotel.
 It was a very convenient location in town, but it’s also a very walkable town.
 I had a great room, very comfortable, they offer a good breakfast.

 Tomar is considered the center of the Knights Templar in Portugal.
-I know most people have heard of them from fictional accounts but I looked them up and read several articles when deciding to visit.
+I know most people have heard of them from fictional accounts but I looked them up and read several articles after deciding to visit.

 King Philip IV of France owed the Knights a large amount of money.
 Using rumors about the knights, of corruption and blasphemy, he pressured Pope Clement V to disband the group.